The Co-working Hybrid

-The first official coworking space opened around 2005, however this office movement is thought to have stemmed from 90s Hackerspaces.
+The first official co-working space opened around 2005, however, this office movement is thought to have stemmed from 90s Hackerspaces.
 These spaces were originally created as a solution for lone workers, allowing them somewhere outside of their home to work and socialize.
-Historically, coworking spaces were different from serviced offices as they were created by and for the ‘creatives’ rather than the ‘suits’.
-In recent years, these two types of workplace have begun to blend making way for a new collection of spaces with different focuses.
+Historically, co-working spaces were different from serviced offices as they were created by and for the ‘creatives’ rather than the ‘suits’.
+In recent years, these two types of the workplace have begun to blend making way for a new collection of spaces with different focuses.

-Open plan spaces are social.
+Open-plan spaces are social.
 They are designed to encourage communication and promote a sense of teamwork due to the diversity of its members.
 It becomes a place where like-minded businesses can inspire one another, network and potentially find collaborative work partners.
-Finding yourself sharing a space with an array of people from different backgrounds, with different interests, different businesses and different goals gives you unique opportunities that would have otherwise pass you by in a more typical office building.
+Finding yourself sharing a space with an array of people from different backgrounds, with different interests, different businesses and different goals give you unique opportunities that would have otherwise pass you by in a more typical office building.

-“[Coworking] is a place and a style of working that combines independence and co-dependence.
-One that allows you to be a soloist, but still play in the orchestra.
-To be social when you need to and to hold you accountable for delivering the things you say as important” (Dunstan, M (2015) The Coworking Revolution: Four Secrets to Successfully Working for Yourself)
+“[Co-working] is a place and a style of working that combines independence and co-dependence.
+One that allows you to be a soloist, but still plays in the orchestra.
+To be social when you need to and to hold you accountable for delivering the things you say as important” (Dunstan, M (2015) The Co-working Revolution: Four Secrets to Successfully Working for Yourself)